 Understanding How Trademarks Work

-If one were to picture the natures of trademarks on a broad spectrum, fanciful and generic would be on opposing ends of the spectrum whereas arbitrary and suggestive natures would represent the relative median of the spectrum.
+If one were to picture the nature of trademarks on a broad spectrum, fanciful and generic would be on opposing ends of the spectrum whereas arbitrary and suggestive natures would represent the relative median of the spectrum.

-Within these categories of trademark, natures exist certain subcategories such as geographic locations or surnames (treated as descriptive names) which ought to be avoided.
+Within these categories of trademark, exist certain subcategories such as geographic locations or surnames (treated as descriptive names) which ought to be avoided.